romnn/microgpusim/WIP.md

     - check if any line ever has different hit_cluster, otherwise makes no sense
     - this prob wont be interesting for l1, but maybe l2?

+  - DONE: read traces using producer-consumer approach
+  - DONE: rerun all the benchmarks for parallel table
+  - DONE: add flags to measure how long core cycle takes of total execution time when running serial
+  - DONE: check if non-interleave nondeterministic is deterministic

+    - DONE: add repetitions=2 to parallel gpucachesim
+    - DONE: the gains are so low we should just remove it

   - DONE: parallel test: test parallel vs serial version of gpucachesim, not playground
   - DONE: rerun transpose profile